CZ-NIC/knot/doc/configuration.rst

   defines where the server will listen for incoming connections.
   We have defined the server to listen on all available IPv4 and IPv6 addresses, all on port 53.
-- The :ref:`zone section<Zone section>` defines the zones that the server will serve.
+- The :ref:`zone section` defines the zones that the server will serve.
 In this case, we defined one zone named *example.com* which is stored in the zone file :file:`/var/lib/knot/zones/example.com.zone`.
-- The :ref:`log section<Logging section>` defines the log facilities for the server.
+- The :ref:`log section` defines the log facilities for the server.
 In this example, we told Knot DNS to send its log messages with the severity ``info`` or more serious to the syslog (or systemd journal).